Jon McCarthy: Coaching career

 In January 2014, he was appointed as first-team coach at Conference Premier club Chester by manager Steve Burr.
 He took over as caretaker manager with Ian Sharps as assistant after Burr was sacked on 7 April 2016, and after three wins from four matches that ensured Chester's survival in the National League, signed a one-year contract as permanent manager in May.
 In January 2017, he signed a new 2 1/2-year contract.
 However, after a poor start to the 2017–18 season, with the club picking up just one win from the opening eight league games, he was sacked on 6 September 2017.

 McCarthy returned to their former club, Port Vale, in November 2017, working as the new manager Neil Aspin's fitness coach.
 Aspin was a former teammate at Port Vale, but said "It is not a case of jobs for the boys, it is because Jon is well qualified for the job that I want him to do, to deal with the fitness of the players and also to be another coach".
 However, he left the following month to take up a new post at Southport as assistant manager to Kevin Davies.
 He was retained at Southport after Liam Watson replaced Davies as manager in May 2018.
 He joined Cymru Premier champions Connah's Quay Nomads as assistant to manager Craig Harrison in October 2021.
 He was announced as the new head coach of the club's U21 team in September 2023.
+He later worked in the foundation at Aston Villa.